laurabejder/OPMs-and-Universities/README.md

 We filed a new round of FOIA requests to the universities in the original data and as a result of the responses, we have added new partnerships between universities and online program managers.

 ### Updating the data

+updating the data as we receive new responses to our FOIA requests – contracts that are extentet or renewed.
+- new expiration dates, new contract content, new contracts added.

+#### Updated invisibility meassurement
 We have updated the invisibility meassurement.

 WHERE DID WE FIND THE INFORMATION AND HOW DID WE FIND IT?